Minimally Invasive Spine Surgery

 pain and faster recovery after surgery.

-The standard method of spine surgery is called open surgery.
-This uses a long incision
+The standard method of spine surgery is called open or mini-open surgery.
+This uses

-During MISS, the healthcare provider makes a smaller incision.
-He or she then inserts
+During MISS, the healthcare provider makes one or more smaller incisions.
+They then

-a device called a tubular retractor.
+insert a device called a tubular retractor.
 This is a stiff, tube-shaped tool.
 It

-creates

-a tunnel to the problem area of the spine.
+creates a tunnel to the problem area of the spine.
 It gently pushes aside the muscle

-and soft

-tissue around the area.
+and soft tissue around the area.
 The surgeon can then put small tools through the

-tunnel to

-work on the spine.
-The surgeon also uses a special operating microscope and views
+tunnel to work on the spine.
+The surgeon also uses a special operating microscope,

 Surgeons can use MISS for some types of spine surgery.
-These include lumbar discectomy,
+These include lumbar or cervical